 Keyword monitoring is an integral part of a keyword strategy.
-You should be aware which keywords bring the most traffic to your website (this is easy to find out with Ryte search success), then you need to ensure that these keywords keep their good rankings.
-That’s where keyword monitoring comes in: monitoring the keywords that help users find your brand, therefore bringing traffic to your website.
+You should be aware which keywords bring the most traffic to your website (this is easy to find out with Ryte search success by simply clicking on the All Keywords Report), then you need to ensure that these keywords keep their good rankings.
+That’s where keyword monitoring comes in: monitoring the keywords that help users find your brand, therefore helping to bring more traffic to your website.

 How many clicks and impressions do your keywords receive?
 What’s their CTR and position?
 How has their visibility changed over time?
-Monitoring the progress of your keywords over time can help you make decisions regarding your website content.
-For example, keywords with lots of impressions but a low CTR would be clicked on more often if the meta titles and descriptions of these pages were improved.
+Monitoring the progress of your keywords over time can help you make decisions regarding your website content. if an important keyword drops in position, CTR, clicks, or impressions, you need to take action.
+For example, you can improve the CTR of keywords by optimizing their meta titles and descriptions.

 Keyword Alerts takes this keyword monitoring one step further.
 Keyword alerts gives you the option of receiving an email when a keyword metric of your choosing increases or decreases by an amount.